jankaszel/hyperwell-thesis/chapters/discussion.md

 ## Implementation

 The system currently does not provide authentication nor encryption.
 There is no idea on how to realize end-to-end encryption using gateways.
+Web Cryptography API.

 Missing performance measuring.
 Gateways will have many open UDP connections and can just serve a particular amount of peers to the web.